aashish2894/yearbook_project/README.md

-# Yearbook/ Geolocation
+# Yearbook
-This is a starter fore for implementing yearbook or geolocation project.
+This is code for implementing yearbook project.
+It has code for geolocation project too but only yearbook project is done.

 ## Dependencies
  * python (tested with python2.7)